runafterasun/objects-fill-processor/README.md

 assert simpleBoxTypeTestObj.getaLong() == null;
 ```

-* You can fill class or object with one generic class
+* Fill class or object with one generic class
 ```java
 GenericType<String> collectionType = new GenericType<>();